chainhaus/pycorda/README.md

 1. Currently supports 64-bit versions of Python 3 and JVMs only
 2. Drop an H2 jar into your project file naming it h2.jar

+## Windows

+You will need to install the Microsoft C++ build tools downloaded from https://visualstudio.microsoft.com/visual-cpp-build-tools/.

 ## Ubuntu

 Note that for Ubuntu, you may need to install wheel with